lowerbyte/lowerbyte.github.io/_posts/2017-10-02-Why-your-compiler-is-a-pretty-good-guy.md

 ---
 layout: post
-title: Why you compiler is a pretty good guy.
+title: Why your compiler is a pretty good guy.
 ---
 Note: I'm also learning.
 If you find any wrong or misleading information, please write to me.